Synthird/trigonometric-reciprocal-identities/python/README.md

 ### trig_reciprocal.cot(angle_in_radians: float) | Returns a float in radians

+- The reciprocal of tan.
-Returns the cotangent of angle_in_radians.
+- Returns the cotangent of angle_in_radians.

 $cot(number) ={{1} \over {tan(number)}}$ or ${cos(number) \over sin(number)}$